jamesweakley/NCentralScreenConnectScripts/README.txt

 -------------------------------
 See "Client Install\ScreenConnect installation.jpg" for a diagram showing how the finished product works.
 Do all of this at your own risk, etc etc.

-1) Copy the following files to your ScreenConnect server, into C:\Program Files (x86)\ScreenConnect:
+1) Copy the following files from the "Client Install" folder to your ScreenConnect server, into C:\Program Files (x86)\ScreenConnect:

- - Client Install\InstallFromNCentralAgent.aspx
+ - InstallFromNCentralAgent.aspx
- - Client Install\InstallFromNCentralAgent.aspx.cs
+ - InstallFromNCentralAgent.aspx.cs
- - Client Install\TellMeMyKey.aspx
+ - TellMeMyKey.aspx
- - Client Install\TellMeMyKey.aspx.cs
+ - TellMeMyKey.aspx.cs

 2) Visit http://your.screenconnect.server/TellMeMyKey.aspx and copy the 10 characters you see, ready to paste later.